bobdub/swarm-space/docs/Stability_Plan.md

-## 🧭 Node Dashboard & Stability Improvements — Project Plan
+# 🧭 Node Dashboard & Stability Improvements — Project Plan

+This initiative focuses on enhancing peer-to-peer (P2P) networking visibility, control, and resilience through a multi-phase rollout.
+The goal is to empower users with robust tools for managing their nodes and connections while improving overall network stability.

+---

-### 📍 Phase 0: Node Dashboard Implementation
+## 📍 Phase 0: Node Dashboard Implementation

 **Objective:** Create a comprehensive Node Dashboard accessible from the P2P networking tab.

 **Tasks:**